-The path can be joined at Duntally road and it meanders through the various trees and flora and fawn within the woodland.
+The path can be joined at Duntally road and it meanders through the various trees, flora and fawn within the woodland.
 Once you exist at the N56 side you can assend the road back into the village.
-The route is suitable for pushchairs and wheelchairs.
+This route is suitable for pushchairs and wheelchairs.

 Time: 40 mins

 Glenveagh National Park

 Once parked at Glenveagh National Park, you can join the castle path from the lake.
 It is mostly flat with a few inclines.
 The main advantages is a hot cup of tea at the tea room before returning back on the same path.
 If you can’t walk back take the Shuttle bus back to the car park.
 This is a mostly gravel path and is suitable for pushchairs and wheelchairs.
 It can get very busy during the summer months.

 There are several nature walks in Glenveagh National Park.
 The closest to the car park is called the Derrylahan lakeside walk.
 You can join the path from the lake.
 The walk takes you through the forest on the lakeside with a beautiful view over the valley to the castle.

 Once through the woods the trails starts incline.
 This part is very steep but makes way for another beautiful view over to Muckish from the top.
 We have seen many deers along this path.
 The Trail loops back along the entrance to the car park/National Park.
 It would be difficult with a pushchair or wheelchair due to the steep incline and the forest floor terrain.